Palapye: Infrastructure and developments

 The Palapye Water Affairs currently provides the town with an abundant supply of water.
 The works is located a few kilometres outside the town.
 The Affairs provides Serowe with water, through a new pipe network since 2008.

 Due to current blackouts across the country, resulting from South Africa's refusal to supply electricity to Botswana, construction has been halted for many projects.
 However, they have resumed, the most important project being the expansion of the Morupule Power Station.
 The Morupule Expansion Project 1, with an estimated budget of P1.5 billion, is expected to produce 3.8 million tonnes of coal.

 Plans for a new hospital, similar to the newly constructed Serowe Hospital, have also been proposed.
 A new police station has been completed in 2012.
 It is located along the A1 Highway in the old industrial area.

 From being a mere stop-over, Palapye is rapidly developing to one of Botswana's main financial, residential, industrial and educational hubs.
 New malls and educational institutions continue to mushroom gradually in Palapye.
 The town's physical size has more than doubled since the 1990s.

 Palapye also has a professional recording studio, called Ruff Riddims, built in early 2009.
 It is the first of its kind in Palapye.

 Sport

 The main sport played in Palapye is football, with many people also playing softball and volleyball.
 Sports are usually played at school grounds, which have adequate facilities and fields.
 Palapye has currently six known soccer teams, Palapye All Stars, Morupule Wanderers, FC Palapye, Palapye United and Palapye Swallows and Motlakase Power Dynamos.
 However, due to there being no stadium in the town, the three teams which usually played at Premier and First Division league usually play their matches elsewhere, although occasionally some games are played Palapye Swallows and PU Grounds.
 While in those leagues they play their matches in Orapa, Francistown, Sua, Maun or Selibe Phikwe.
-Both teams are not well known teams, gathering only a very small handful of supporters.